Superstar (British TV series)

-Superstar is a UK talent search, looking for the lead role in a production of the 1971 rock opera Jesus Christ Superstar.
+Superstar is a British talent search series, looking for the lead role in a production of the 1971 rock opera Jesus Christ Superstar.
 The series started on 7 July 2012 on ITV and was presented by Amanda Holden.

 In the final, on 25 July 2012, 31-year-old Ben Forster was chosen as Jesus to perform the role in the UK arena tour starting in September 2012.
 24-year-old Rory Taylor came in second place.

 The Team

 The series was presented by Amanda Holden.
 The Panel consisted of Andrew Lloyd Webber, Jason Donovan, Dawn French and Melanie C. David Grindrod and Will Burton led the casting team, with Yvie Burnett serving as the vocal coach.

 Format

 Nationwide auditions

 The Nationwide auditions began in March 2012 visiting London, Dublin, Belfast, Manchester, Glasgow and Cardiff.
 The judges are Andrew Lloyd Webber, Melanie C, Jason Donovan and David Grindrod.
 Host Amanda Holden was on hand for the auditionees.

 Grindrod judged the nationwide auditions and was joined by Donovan and Melanie C at the 'Callback' round held at the O2 Academy in Brixton, London.
 Over 100 contestants were invited to the 'Callback' round in London.
 Lloyd Webber watched all the performances from a balcony at the side of the stage.